KolmogorovLab/Wakhan/README.md

 Following are coverage and SNPs/LOH plots and bed directories in output folder, independent of CNA analysis

-* `snps_loh_plots` SNPs and SNPs ratios plots with LOH representation in chromosomes-scale and genome-wide
+* `snps_loh_plots` SNPs and SNPs ratios plots with LOH representation in chromosomes-scale and genome-wide (in tumor-only mode)
 * `<genome-name>_genome_loh.html` Genome-wide LOH plot
 * `bed_output` It contains LOH segments in bed format
 * `coverage_plots` Haplotype specific coverage plots for chromosomes with option for unphased coverage